5. Software Architecture

 This is fundamentally different from the ODE solver used by SOEP who sets the new room temperature and time, computes the time derivative, and then recomputes the new time step.

 3. In each room, mass, as opposed to volume, is conserved.
-The reason is that this does not induce an air flow in the HVAC system if the room temperature changes.
+The reason is that this does not induce an air flow in the HVAC system if the room to temperature changes.
 Hence, it decouples the thermal and the mass balance.

-5.2.2.
+5.2.3.
 Unit system

 Modelica and EnergyPlus each have their own unit system.
 Spawn of EnergyPlus will automatically convert between these units, using information from the modelDescription.xml file, or stop the simulation if an unknown unit is encountered.
 The Modelica Buildings Library will do the unit conversion using C functions.
 These C functions will convert between the units shown in Table 5.1.
 The table also shows unit strings that are allowed to use by EnergyPlus to tell Modelica the unit of the exchanged inputs and outputs.
 The C functions will then convert the quantity as needed to represent it in the units shown in the column Modelica Unit.